-GOVERNOR’S OFFICE NEWS RELEASE: Construction begins on temporary homeless shelter in Kaka‘akoPosted on Dec 1, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Construction begins on temporary homeless shelter in Kaka‘akoPosted on Dec 1, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The governor’s coordinator on homelessness announced that construction is underway on a temporary transitional shelter in Kaka‘ako.
 The state is converting a 5,000 square foot maintenance shed, formerly used by the Hawai‘i Community Development Authority, into a shelter fronting Kaka‘ako Waterfront Park.